EAMIRorg/Squidbox/README.md

   - Install [VSCode](https://code.visualstudio.com/download)

-In VSCode, install the extensions:
+In VSCode, install the following extensions (View → Extensions):
 - PlatformIO
-- Wokwi (optional) - required only for simulating Squidbox; see [CONTRIBUTING.md](./CONTRIBUTING.md) for more details

-In VS Code, set the integrated terminal to use `zsh`
+In VS Code, open the Terminal (Terminal → New Terminal) and set the integrated terminal to use `zsh`

 # Automatic Setup for MacOS (Python + PlatformIO)
 Open the Terminal utility on MacOS, and copy and run: